Meredith & Harold

 And then the next dance of the evening will contain a different selection of figures, arranged in still different sequences.
 Literally thousands of round dances have been choreographed over the years, and every one is unique.
 What other hobby provides such richness, such mental and physical challenge, and at the same time allows you to hold a beautiful (or handsome) partner in your arms all the while?

-Some Other Views—
+A Couple Other Views—

 What Is Round Dancing? -- Prufer